santimirandarp/mlimg/README.md

 2. Webscrapping

 **Method 1**
-The first method normally needs us having an API-key, and we may or may not have to pay for that.
+The first method normally needs us having an API-key.
 Twitter, Youtube, Spotify, WeatherAPI have free APIs.
 Picsum has too.

-One of the strategies here is to use Picsum API, NodeJS driver to download a set of cat images.
+One of the strategies here is to use Picsum-API NodeJS-driver to download a set of cat images.

-The file for this purpose is `fetch.js`.
+The file for this purpose is `JSfetch.js`.

 **Method 2**
-Another method is using some python webscraping library.
-Here we use Beautiful Soup 4 or BS4.
-The file for this purpose is `fetch.py`.
+Another method is using Python webscraping libraries.
+We use Beautiful Soup 4 or BS4.

-Because the content of the page is being dynamically loaded using javascript, a simple http request didn't fill the gaps (as only 9 images are on the DOM on start).
+The content of the images-page is being dynamically loaded using JS, hence a simple http request didn't work (only 9 images are on the DOM on start).

-So we decided to try Selenium instead as recommended on [StackOverflow](https://stackoverflow.com/questions/17436014/selenium-versus-beautifulsoup-for-web-scraping?rq=1).

-But right before trying Selenium someone gave the idea to look which Javascript was running, and we found the API call.
+One option is Selenium as recommended on [StackOverflow](https://stackoverflow.com/questions/17436014/selenium-versus-beautifulsoup-for-web-scraping?rq=1).
+But looking which JS was running we found the API call.
 With that and BS4 was enough to get 100+ cat photos.

+We had to research on IMGIX because the images are transformed by the server according to query parameters.
+IMGIX is an API used under the hood by Picsum.
+The code is under `Pyfetch-json.py`

+Another path is to use **1.**.
+Part of the script is already written.
+Exactly the same functions in Python, written in JS should do.

 ## 2. Prepare data for ML